 - The good: Contact-free delivery from most of your favorite local restaurants.

-Remember to be smart about social distancing with your delivery orders according to your local regulations.
+Remember to be smart about wearing a mask and social distancing with your delivery orders according to your local regulations.
 Apps like Grubhub and DoorDash have made “no-contact” the default delivery option.
 For those who haven’t, it’s wise to request it in the “notes” section of every order.